 Swing out cases are sometimes referred to as "basket cases" in older watch literature.
 I suspect that the more modern meaning of this phrase caused it to fall out of use for watch cases though.

 This type of case has a visible hinge for both the front and the back.
 They will typically be a lip for opening these sections also.
 The swing out hunting case above has a hinged back.

 A case opener may be required to open a hinged cases.

 Also, these cases will frequently have a third hinged cover inside the back cover.
 This is a "dust cover" provided so that the back can be opened, for winding a key-wind watch for example, without exposing the movement.
 Sometimes these are called "triple hinge" cases.
 The dust cover may have a hole positioned to allow winding with a key.
 These cases are frequently seen with 18 size movements, particularly key-set/key-wind movements, and also with 6 size and smaller watches.

 Hunting, or hunter, cases have lid over the front.
 The lid is opened by pressing down on the crown.
 Inside this cover is almost always a snap-on bezel.
 The back of a hunting case may be any of the above types.
 It is important when closing a hunting case, to press down on the crown, close the front, and then release the crown.
 "Snapping" the cover over the catch that normally holds it closed will quickly wear down the catch, and the cover will then not stay closed.

 With your case open, you will be able to see the movement's serial number.
-Find out about your watch by looking up the serial number here.
+For American watches, the number can usually tell you a little more about the piece.
+Find out about your Elgin watch by looking up the serial number here.